-- 11. We draw attention to Note no. 12 of the Statement, regarding unbilled revenue recognized by one of the Parent Company's subsidiary amounting to Rs.
-917 crore with respect to services provided, which has not been billed by the subsidiary for the reasons mentioned in the aforesaid note.
-We are unable to comment on the ultimate outcome of reconciliation and it's impact on the revenue recognized during the period and in earlier years and its realisation. - 12.
-We draw attention to Note no. 16 of the Statement regarding non receipt of balance confirmation from balance with Industrial and Commercial bank of China in Fixed Deposit (FD) account amounting to Rs.
-31.62 crore as at December 31, 2021 in respect of one of the subsidiary.
+- 11. We draw attention to Note no. 11 of the Statement, regarding unbilled revenue recognized by one of the Parent Company's subsidiary amounting to Rs.
+1,177 crore with respect to services provided during the quarter and earlier years, which has not been billed by the subsidiary for the reasons mentioned in the aforesaid note.
+We are unable to comment on the ultimate outcome of reconciliation and its realizability and it's impact on the revenue recognized during the quarter and in earlier years. - 12.
+We draw attention to Note no. 15of the Statement regarding non receipt of balance confirmation from balance with Industrial and Commercial bank of China in Fixed Deposit (FD) account amounting to Rs.
+32.79 crore as at June 30, 2022 in respect of one of the subsidiary.
 Pending receipt of balance confirmation as on reporting date, we are unable to comment on the consequential impact if any, on the unaudited consolidated financial results of the Group. - 13.
-Based on our review conducted and procedures as stated in paragraph 4 above and based on the consideration of the review reports of other auditors referred to in paragraph 16 below, except for the possible effects of the matters stated in paragraphs 6 to 12 above, nothing has come to our attention that causes us to believe that the accompanying Statement, prepared in accordance with the recognition and measurement principles laid down in the aforesaid Accounting Standards i.e. Indian Accounting Standards ('Ind AS') prescribed under Section 133 of the Act read with relevant rules issued thereunder and other accounting principles generally accepted in India, has not disclosed the information required to be disclosed in terms of Regulation 33 and Regulation 52 read with Regulation 63(2) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended including the manner in which it is to be disclosed, or that it contains any material misstatement.
+Based on our review conducted and procedures as stated in paragraph 4 above and based on the consideration of the review reports of other auditors referred to in paragraph 16 below, except for the possible effects of the matters stated in paragraphs 6 to 12 above, nothing has come to our attention that causes us to believe that the accompanying Statement, prepared in accordance with the recognition and measurement principles laid down in the aforesaid Accounting Standards i.e. Indian Accounting Standards ('Ind AS') prescribed under Section 133 of the Act read with relevant rules issued thereunder and other accounting principles generally accepted in India, has not disclosed the information required to be disclosed in terms of Regulation 33 and Regulation 52 read with Regulation 63(2) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended including the manner in which it is to be disclosed, or that it contains any material misstatement. - 14.
+We draw attention to Note no. 7 of the Statement, regarding provision of license fee and spectrum usage charges by the Company and one of it's subsidiary, based on management estimates pending special audit from Department of Telecommunications, pursuant to the judgment of Hon'ble Supreme Court of India, vide its order dated October 24, 2019 and status of payment thereof which may undergo revision based on any development in the said matter.
+Our conclusion is not modified in respect of this matter.